Prince Gabriel Constantinovich of Russia: Early life

 Prince Gabriel Constantinovich was born on 15 July 1887 at Pavlovsk Palace in Pavlovsk.
 He was the second son among the nine children of Grand Duke Konstantin Konstantinovich of Russia and his wife Grand Duchess Elizaveta Mavrikievna of Russia) (born Princess Elisabeth of Saxe-Altenburg).

 Gabriel and his brother Prince Ivan, born a year earlier, were the first to suffer the effects of the reforms of Emperor Alexander III, his father's cousin, who decreed that in the name of economizing the state budget, only the children and grandchildren of the reigning sovereign would bear the title of grand duke.
 Gabriel was three days old when Tsar Alexander III issued a manifesto announcing his title as a Prince of the Imperial Blood with the style of Highness.
 Grand dukes received 280,000 gold rubles annually from the imperial treasury, which guaranteed a comfortable life.
 Gabriel was given a one-time sum of 1 million gold rubles, and he could count on nothing else.

 Gabriel spent his early life living in fabulous splendor in the last period of Imperial Russia.
 His father, a respected poet, was a first cousin once removed of Tsar Nicholas II, and one of the wealthiest members of the Romanov family.
-As a child, Gabriel was frail and or poor health; he was pale and prone to illness.
+As a child, Gabriel was frail and of poor health; he was pale and prone to illness.
 He and Ivan were both often sick and together spent more than a year of their childhood living at Oreanda in the Crimea, with a doctor and several servants.
 Their health improved in the temperate climate, and the boys enjoyed their time spent on the beaches and in short tours around the peninsula.
 With only each other, for company, they forged a strong sibling relationship that was to last to the ends of their lives.